Upskill, reskill or hire? A guide to smarter skill development

 Future-proof your organization by revolutionizing your talent acquisition and training strategies

-The pandemic has forced many business leaders to realize that the skills they’ll need inside their organizations in the future will not be the ones they’ve needed in the past.
+The pandemic has forced many business leaders to realize that the skills they’ll need inside their organizations in the future will likely not be the ones they’ve needed in the past.
 The quick shift to working remotely exposed the gaps in the capabilities of many organizations and their people.
 But it’s also led to employees demanding more autonomy and wanting to engage in more strategic work.
+And with generative artificial intelligence (GenAI), 69% of CEOs believe that GenAI will require most of their workforce to develop new skills in the next three years.

 At the same time, more companies are automating day-to-day tasks, which then frees up their staff’s time to innovate and focus more on growing the company.

-With all of that in mind, organizations are now looking for people who have a mix of soft, technical and digital skills, according to PwC’s Talent Trends 2020 report.
-Going forward, those soft skills—critical thinking, clear communication, empathy and more—will become increasingly important.
+With all of that in mind, organizations are now looking for people who have a mix of analytical thinking, creative thinking, and self-efficacy skills, according to World Economic Forum - Future of Jobs Report.
+Going forward, those soft skills — critical thinking, clear communication, empathy and more — will become increasingly important.

-Creating a workforce with the right mix of skills has always been a challenge for companies, and 74% of CEOs are concerned about finding skilled workers.
+Creating a workforce with the right mix of skills has always been a challenge for companies, and for CEO’s, “keeping workers happy and engaged will be a mission-critical priority”.
 That problem will likely only increase as the definition of work, and the needs of employees, evolve in a post-pandemic environment.

 So, what can companies do?